UbiquityRobotics/learn2/docs/index.rst

 .. note::

-    This documentation is designed for beginners.
+    This documentation is designed to take people from being a beginner to being able to complete projects on the robot.

     Expect clear, friendly instructions that guide you from unboxing your robot to running it smoothly.